14 Best Things to Do in Michigan City IN

 6 – Explore the Indiana Dunes

-There are oodles of dunes in Indiana, and two different parks: The Indiana Dunes National Park and the Indiana Dunes State Park.
+There are oodles of dunes in Indiana, and two different parks: The Indiana Dunes National Park and The Indiana Dunes State Park.

 With over 30 access points and thousands of acres along Lake Michigan, there is no shortage of visiting options.
 Some fun activities are hiking, biking, camping, swimming and fishing.